We’ve pulled together our top 5 tips on how to create an influencer marketing campaign with TRIBE and make sure your submissions keep rolling in.

-Do's and Don'ts: outline what content you do & don't want to see in submissions.
+Dos and Don'ts: outline the content you want to see in submissions.

-Remember influencers have short attention spans, so dot points are a great way to sum up exactly what you want from your campaign.
+Dot points are the best way to sum up exactly what you want from your campaign.

-The do's and don'ts section is often the first place our influencers go to for some direction of how to plan the images they need to take.
+The dos and don'ts section is often the first place our influencers look for direction on how to plan the images they need to take.

-Try and answer the following questions when trying to write your do's and don'ts:
+Try and answer the following questions when write your do's and don'ts:

 - Do you want a flat lay with your product?